patricianunes/linkhtmlexercise/README.md

 # linkhtmlexercise
-exercise about html link with one link mailto
+exercise about html link, with one link mailto navigation menu